-14.3.5 Additional Assistance Available to Students - Senior Half-Day Monday
+14.3.5 Additional Assistance Available to Students - Year 12 Half-Day Monday

-All students in Years 11 and 12 are timetabled to finish scheduled classes at 12.00 on a Monday.
-The purpose of the additional "free time" available to senior students is that they can engage in other avenues for their studies, including Extension courses, practical components of senior subjects and/or additional study time.
+All students in Years 12 are timetabled to finish scheduled classes at 12.01 on a Monday.
+The purpose of the additional "free time" available to Year 12 students is that they can engage in other avenues for their studies, including Extension courses, practical components of senior subjects and/or additional study time.
 The school library is available for any student wishing to use the resource for additional study or for the completion of assessment tasks.
 Students who wish to make use of the school library at this time can do so to complete tasks but must still follow all school rules and procedures as if they were in attendance for a normal school day.

-Students must have permission from a parent / caregiver to leave school at 12.00 on a Monday and must also return appropriate documentation.
-The Senior Half-Day Monday is to be accepted as a privilege which can be withdrawn by the school at any time.
+Students must have permission from a parent / caregiver to leave school at 12.01 on a Monday and must also return appropriate documentation.
+The Year 12 Half-Day Monday is to be accepted as a privilege which can be withdrawn by the school at any time.

-14.3.5.1 Senior School Study Day Referral Policy
+14.3.5.1 Year 12 Study Day Referral Policy

-The aim of the Senior School Study Day (Senior Half-Day Monday) referral is to provide support for students who are at risk of not meeting course outcomes due to:
+The aim of the Year 12 Study Day (Year 12 Half-Day Monday) referral is to provide support for students who are at risk of not meeting course outcomes due to: